kfiala/AviSys-Clements/README.md

    This will create **MASTER.EDT** in the work folder; rename it as **MASTER.OLD.EDT**.
    It also creates **Hawaii-only.txt** which may be of interest but is not otherwise used.

-1. Download Clements checklist in CSV format to the work folder.
+1. Download the Clements checklist in CSV format to the work folder.
 Note: I have sometimes found the provided CSV format checklist to have improper encoding.
 For better results, I download the XLSX file and create my own CSV format file.
-   Make sure that the file name matches the pattern "`Clements-Checklist*.csv`" and is the only match.
+   Make sure that the file name matches the pattern "`Clements-Checklist*.csv`" and is the only match--rename the file if necessary.

 1. Download the current ABA checklist in CSV format to the work folder.
    Make sure the filename matches the pattern '`ABA_Checklist-*.csv`' and is the only match.

 1. Check for any changes in the format of either CSV file and update `clements.py` and/or `ABA.py` accordingly.
+   In the Clements .csv file, rename the column headings to match the
+    generic values without date references as used in clements.py--for example, change "`sort v2024`" to just "`sort`",
+   "`Clements v2024b change`" to "`Clements change`", etc.

 1. Run `python scripts\clements.py`.
 Six files will be created in the work directory: